Investigate threat detection alerts

 MITRE ATT&CK

 To make it easier to map the relationship between app governance alerts and the familiar MITRE ATT&CK Matrix, we've categorized the alerts by their corresponding MITRE ATT&CK tactic.
-This additional reference makes it easier to understand the suspected attacks technique potentially in use when app governance alert is triggered.
+This extra reference makes it easier to understand the suspected attacks technique potentially in use when app governance alert is triggered.

 This guide provides information about investigating and remediating app governance alerts in the following categories.